junesirius/junesirius.github.io/_posts/Supernatural/SPN_Angst/SPN-Angst-whole-novel.md

 "What happened to 'The dead should stay dead' and not upsetting the natural order?"
 Sam raises his brows.

-Cas drags his thought back, feeling the bone-deep exhaustion and pained sensation all over him that is dumbing but spreading, sprawling on every inch of his muscle and skin.
+Cas drags his thought back, feeling the bone-deep exhaustion and pained sensation all over him getting dumber but spreading, sprawling on every inch of his muscle and skin.
 Does human always feel like this when they are hurt?
 Does Dean?

 "It's... he's just in another place.
 We can still bring him back."
 This is what Cas manages to land on.
 Not exactly an answer, but hopefully it's enough.